-The Fleet workgroup is responsible for purchasing and/or leasing and maintenance of all vehicles and equipment used by Administrative Services, Engineering, and Operations.
-The staff consists of a Fleet Manager, two purchasing/warehouse staff members, one lead mechanic, one journeyman mechanic, four vehicle/equipment mechanics and one vehicle service worker who are invested in the safe, reliable, and efficient operation of 372 sedans, pickups, and heavy construction equipment and various non-rolling stock.
+The Fleet workgroup is responsible for purchasing and/or leasing and maintenance of all vehicles and equipment used by the County Sheriff's office, other County departments, and Public Works Administrative Services, Engineering, and Operations.
+The staff consists of a Fleet Manager, two purchasing/warehouse staff members, one lead mechanic, one journeyman mechanic, and four vehicle/equipment mechanics who are invested in the safe, reliable, and efficient operation of 372 sedans, pickups, and heavy construction equipment and various non-rolling stock.

-Both the County Fleet and Public Works Fleet workgroups use a Preventative Maintenance Inspection (PMI) Program as a foundation to manage their fleets.
+Fleet is divided into two workgroups County Fleet and Public Works Fleet.
+Both workgroups use a Preventative Maintenance Inspection (PMI) Program as a foundation to manage their fleets.
 The PMI Program is the care of the vehicle that will guarantee top dependability and maximum life from numerous critical vehicle components.
 It is a carefully organized system of inspections made at regular mileage and/or calendar day intervals, combined with immediate attention to all reported defects using a Driver Vehicle Inspection Report (DVIR) and/or reports by the vehicle operators.
 The purpose is to provide a comprehensive inspection to meet all federal and state safety requirements.
 It also allows us to predict component failure and maintain a lower vehicle cost life cycle.

-An equally important management tool used by both fleets is a planned acquisition cycle.
-The acquisition plan is used as a guide for replacement of vehicles based on many facts.
+An equally important management tool used by Fleet is a planned acquisition cycle.
+The acquisition plan is used as a guide for replacement of vehicles based on many variables.
 The ideal vehicle replacement would occur before the need for major repairs.
 Utilization also plays a big part in the replacement decision.
 A vehicle that has low mileage or hours used each year may be taken out of the fleet and not replaced.
-The cost of maintaining this equipment, even if it is not used, can be too high.
+The cost of maintaining this equipment, even if it is not used, may be too high.

-There are exceptions to this, such as seasonal equipment that are designed for a specific function.
+There are exceptions to this strategy, such as seasonal equipment that are designed for a specific function.
 Public Works utilizes an Equipment Acquisition Committee, which meets annually, to review the acquisitions planned for the next five years.
-This committee consists of Fleet, Operations, Finance, and administrative personnel who decide on new equipment to be added to the list.
-The committee also decides what vehicle and equipment need to be replaced.
+This committee consists of Fleet, Operations, and Administrative personnel who decide on new equipment to be added to the list.
+The committee also decides what vehicles and equipment need to be replaced.

-Our two Purchasing and Warehouse professionals are responsible for parts ordering, requisitions, research, accounting and finance, parts chasing, vehicle movement and delivery, and meeting with sales associates.
-Purchasing and Warehousing personnel interact on a daily basis with all workgroups within Public Works.
-Additionally, they are responsible for semi-annual parts inventory, shipping and receiving of parts, equipment and office supplies and complete over 200 parts requests monthly.
+Another critical component of Fleet is our dedicated staff from the Purchasing and Warehousing section.
+These two employees are responsible for parts ordering, requisitions, and research; inventory tracking; vehicle movement and delivery; and meeting with sales associates.
+They interact on a daily basis with all workgroups within Public Works.
+Additionally, they are responsible for semi-annual parts inventory; shipping and receiving parts, equipment and office supplies; and completing over 200 parts requests monthly.